jhgoldwyn/TwoCompartmentNL/README.md

 Manuscript available on bioRxiv at

 twoCptNL_figs.m
-* can be run in sections to reproduce figures in the manuscript
+* reproduce figures in the manuscript

 twoCptNL_run.py
 * run the NL model described in the manuscript